bhaveshletter/Vue2x-local-crud/README.md

   You can uncommented codes in Vue2x-local-crud/movie-app.html & can check respected code in Vue2x-local-crud/lib/init.js to see syntactic effects.

-  ### NOTE: Data get reset once you restart, refresh or reopen app.
+  ### NOTE: Data gets reset once you restart, refresh or reopen app.

   Double click on Vue2x-local-crud/movie-app.html or open iVue2x-local-crud/movie-app.html in browser